RussellR725/fish/README.txt

 It is rather informal now and if it gets enough attention or will I will do an update to it and make it Finding Nemo themed.
 This uses php and Sql database to run and make sure you correctly configure the database connection.

+I used XAMPP to create it on my local host.
+Make sure you change the file database/connect.php

 Design by: